LeetLLM

 6. Audit everything carefully: Log filters, retrieved document IDs, and decisions, but avoid turning audit logs into a new leak path.

-You now understand how to secure the retrieval layer so that the right user sees only the right documents.
+Securing retrieval means the right user sees only the right documents.
 That boundary is necessary, but it's not sufficient.
 Once the LLM receives the authorized context, it still needs to produce a response that follows a strict format.
-In the next chapter, you'll learn structured output generation, which covers the techniques for constraining LLM responses to valid JSON, schemas, and grammar-guided formats so that downstream systems can trust and parse the answer automatically.
+The next chapter covers structured output generation: constraining LLM responses to valid JSON, schemas, and grammar-guided formats so downstream systems can trust and parse the answer automatically.

 Next Step